Albireo: Nomenclature

 Albireo is the star in the head of the constellation of Cygnus (bottom).

-β Cygni (Latinised to Beta Cygni) is the system's Bayer designation.
+β Cygni (Latinised to Beta Cygni) is the system's Bayer designation, which is abbreviated Beta Cyg or β Cyg.
 The brighter of the two components is designated β^{1} Cygni or Beta Cygni A and the fainter β^{2} Cygni or Beta Cygni B.

 The origin of the star system's traditional name Albireo is unclear.
 Christian Ludwig Ideler traced it to the heading for the constellation we call Cygnus in Ptolemy's star catalog, in the translation of the Almagest by Gerard of Cremona: "Stellatio Eurisim: et est volans; et jam vocatur gallina. et dicitur eurisim quasi redolens ut lilium ab ireo" ("Constellation Eurisim: and it is the Flyer, and it is also called the Hen, and it is called Eurisim as if redolent like the lily from the 'ireo'").
 (The original Greek just calls the constellation "Ορνιθος αστερισμος", "the constellation of the Bird".)
 The word "ireo" is obscure as well – Ideler suggests that Gerard took "Eurisim" to mean the plant Erysimum, which is called irio in Latin, but the ablative case of that is not "ireo" but irione.
 In any case, Ideler proposed that (somehow) the phrase "ab ireo" was applied to the star at the head of the bird, and this became "Albireo" when an "l" was mistakenly inserted as though it was an Arabic name.
 Ideler also supposed that the name Eurisim was a mistaken transliteration of the Arabic name "Urnis" for Cygnus (from the Greek "Ορνις").

 In 2016, the International Astronomical Union (IAU) organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Albireo for β Cygni Aa.
 It is now so entered in the IAU Catalog of Star Names.

 Medieval Arabic-speaking astronomers called Beta Cygni minqār al-dajāja^{h} (English: the hen's beak).
 The term minqār al-dajāja^{h} (منقار الدجاجة) or Menchir al Dedjadjet appeared in the catalogue of stars in the Calendarium of Al Achsasi Al Mouakket, which was translated into Latin as Rostrum Gallinae, meaning the hen's beak.

 Since Cygnus is the swan, and Beta Cygni is located at the head of the swan, it is sometimes called the "beak star".
 With Deneb, Gamma Cygni (Sadr), Delta Cygni, and Epsilon Cygni (Gienah), it forms the asterism called the Northern Cross.